 The Golden Retriever dog is a strongly built breed.
-It has a very dense and wavy coat.
+It has a very dense and wavy coat, with an outer coat and undercoat for protection.
 The typical colors of Golden Retriever are blonde, yellow or, as the name of the breed suggests – gold.
 You can also come across white Golden Retrievers or red Golden Retrievers.
 Dark golden colors can also occur.

 Their top-coat is water-resistant.
 The fur under their bellies is soft which keeps the Golden Retriever from getting too hot in the summer.

 Dog breeding experts describe the coat of the Golden Retriever as “rich, lustrous golden of various shades”.
-Such is the definition presented by The American Kennel Club.
+Such is the definition presented by The AKC.

 Dogs of this breed reach the following height at the withers:

 The weight of Golden Retrievers is typically within the limits of:

 There is also a smaller type of Golden Retrievers – the Miniature Golden Retriever.
 Their character and temperament are exactly the same as their larger cousins.
 The only difference is size.
 It was achieved by breeders in the process of crossing different breeds together to pack all the qualities of Golden Retrievers in a “small package”.